learn-co-curriculum/dsc-sql-database-data-types/README.md

 For example, `INT` is a common datatype used outside of SQLite.
 SQLite won't complain if you define a column as an `INT` datatype.
 It will simply lump it into the `INTEGER` category and store it as such.

 To accommodate this, SQLite has a pretty complicated system of categorizing datatypes that involves `Storage Classes`, `Type Affinities`, and `Datatypes`.
-If you want a deeper dive check out the
+For a deeper dive, check out the
 [SQLite3 Documentation on Datatypes](http://www.sqlite.org/datatype3.html)